FliegendeWurst/KIT-ILIAS-downloader/README.md

 ## Usage

-First, open a terminal (use Powershell on Windows).
+First, open a terminal.
+Navigate to the directory that contains the downloaded binary.

 Use `-o <directory>` to specify the download directory: